-- Scholars: Are appropriate approaches proposed for the recruitment of qualified students from targeted tobacco priority population(s)?
+- Scholars: Are appropriate approaches proposed for the recruitment of qualified students?
 (Please note that at the time of application, no scholars will have been recruited) - Internships & Education: Are the research internships, tobacco control/advocacy projects and educational programs appropriately designed and planned to provide scholars a quality experience in tobacco-related research and a path to further career development?
-Is the program theme incorporated in the educational activities in a manner that is likely to galvanize the commitment SVFSI Scholars to the SVFSI Program?
-Are the tobacco control/advocacy projects likely to benefit the tobacco priority population(s) from whom scholars will be recruited? - Mentoring: Are the approaches to match scholars and mentors and other mentoring activities well thought out to enable productive and mutually beneficial research internships?
+Is the program theme incorporated in the educational activities in a manner that is likely to galvanize the commitment of the SVFSI Scholars to the SVFSI Program?
+Are the tobacco control/advocacy projects likely to benefit tobacco priority population(s)? - Mentoring: Are the approaches to match scholars and mentors and other mentoring activities well thought out to enable productive and mutually beneficial research internships?
 Do they facilitate cultural sensitivity?
 Have adequate approaches been established for supporting scholars and assessing their progress?
 Are Mentoring Agreements or Compacts between the scholars and mentors incorporated into the mentoring plan?
 Will Individual Development Plans be used to plan and monitor the short- and long-term career plans of the scholars?